 In 1965, he co-led the march across the Edmund Pettis Bridge in Selma, Ala., where he and other participants were attacked by police in a Civil Rights watershed known as “Bloody Sunday.”
 Lewis sustained a fractured skull.
 In 1986, he was elected to represent Georgia’s 5th Congressional District in Washington, D.C., a position the Democrat has held since.

-Lewis, now 77, spoke with the Gazette on Monday about where he thinks the country is now, what more is needed to ensure liberty for all, and how he views the future.
+Lewis spoke with the Gazette about where he thinks the country is, what more is needed to ensure liberty for all, and how he views the future.

 GAZETTE: The country feels more divided today than in some time.
 Where is America right now, and where are we going?

 LEWIS: I think we are at a turning point.
 I have been involved for 60 years, really.
 I have seen and witnessed unbelievable changes.
 I tell young people, especially young children, when someone says to me “nothing has changed,” I feel like saying “come and walk in my shoes.
 I will show you change.”

 I think we’re in one of the most difficult periods in our recent history as a nation and as a people.
 There is this sense that that’s all we’re going to do, and there’s not anything else or a role for the national government to play in helping to make real the hopes and dreams and aspirations of people.
 But to fulfill the dreams of so many — blacks, whites, Asian-Americans, Native Americans, Latinos — we must not let those dreams and the hopes of so many be abandoned or die.
 In spite of all of the progress that was made — and we’ve made progress, we’ve come a distance — we still have a distance to go.